rebootoio/vaxiin-doc/docs/introduction/overview.md

 ---
 sidebar_position: 1
 title: Overview
 description: Vaxiin is an out-of-band automation framework allowing for remote state extraction, human and machine recovery emulation, and failure detection.
-In a nutshell, it helps you handle zombies.
+In a nutshell, it keeps zombies at bay.
 slug: /
 ---

 ### Why Vaxiin?

+Because:
+- You want to **see what's on-screen via out-of-band... from your command line**.
+- You want to **react to what's on-screen without having to open a web interface**.
+- You don't want to deal with **out-of-band authentication across vendors**.
+- You don't want to deal with **ipmitool semantics**.
+- You'd rather be doing something else instead of **"pre-OS recovery"**.

+### Pre-OS recovery?
-**Vaxiin solves the “pre-OS recovery” problem**, where the server fails to boot into the OS or lacks in-band networking capabilities.
-To recover a system from this state, you would typically have to connect to its out-of-band management, review what is displayed on screen, and follow a recovery procedure.
+**When a server fails to boot into the OS or lacks in-band networking capabilities we call its state "pre-OS".** To recover a system from this state, you would typically have to connect to its out-of-band management, review what is on screen, and follow a recovery procedure.

 This whole process is:
 * Completely manual